flyingcircusio/doc/src/reference/security/data-protection.rst

 covered by a contract or order with the customers affected by the action.
 This can be due to broad maintenance contracts or due to specific support requests.

-Individual change requests must have an associated ticket in the Flying Circus request tracking system.
+Individual change requests should have an associated ticket in the Flying Circus request tracking system.
+Other means of documentation to control changes are possible, e.g., explanatory commit messages in a version control system.

 Specific actions performed will be reported to the customer if required.